Hoffman graph

 In the mathematical field of graph theory, the Hoffman graph is a 4-regular graph with 16 vertices and 32 edges discovered by Alan Hoffman.
 Published in 1963, it is cospectral to the hypercube graph Q_{4}.

 The Hoffman graph has many common properties with the hypercube Q_{4}—both are Hamiltonian and have chromatic number 2, chromatic index 4, girth 4 and diameter 4.
 It is also a 4-vertex-connected graph and a 4-edge-connected graph.
-However, it is not distance-regular.
+However, it is not distance-regular and not 1-planar.

 It has book thickness 3 and queue number 2.

 Algebraic properties

 The Hoffman graph is not a vertex-transitive graph and its full automorphism group is a group of order 48 isomorphic to the direct product of the symmetric group S_{4} and the cyclic group Z/2Z.
 Despite not being vertex- or edge-transitive, the Hoffmann graph is still 1-walk-regular (but not distance-regular).